Venkataudaykumar/uday-college/README.md

 # College Website
-### Welcome to the new official website project of IIIT-Vadodara.
+### Welcome to the new official website project of Qis College.

 [![Join the chat at https://qiscet.edu.in/qiscet/](https://badges.gitter.im.qis/college_website.svg)](https://gitter.im.qis/college_website?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-We are now live as [official institute website](http://iiitvadodara.ac.in/).
+We are now live as [official institute website](http://qiscet.edu.in/).

 **NOTE**: This repository is no longer related to the live college website, therefore the requests made here for content addition/modifiation are ineffective.